theHostileNegotiator/KWBandage/PatchNotes.md

 #### MCV
 1. MCV when unpacking does not have REALLYDAMAGED state
 	* Fixed typo "REALLY4D" therefore MCV will visually appear damaged when unpacking
+2. Subfaction MCVs when trained from their respective Warfactory would have the Created voice line delayed.
+Additionally, all built from the Redeemer Engineering Facility suffer the same problem
+	* Unit Voice Array had ObjectSpecificEntry for when unit is created from Warfactory.
+All referenced Nod Warfactory.
+Changed to reference their own Warfactory and added the Redeemer Engineering Facility SpecificEntry for each faction.
 #### Reckoner
 1. Destroyed Model is broken due to incorrect bone references.
 Additionally destroyed model it too clean
 	* Fixed bone references in model container and added noise modifier to model (Thanks Stygs, in particular the noise modifier)